Decomposition of State Spaces into Subobjects in Quantum Field Theory: Introduction

 Alternatively, this approach can be described in terms of operators and states formalism.
-The intertwined objects can be projected onto some operator's lowest eigenspace with degeneracy.
-This projection operator acts on the state space of one or several subobjects, so that the projected states are similar to the subobject background previously described.
+Choosing an operator acting on one or several subobjects, the state space of intertwined subobjects can be projected onto the operator's lowest eigenvalue's eigenspace with degeneracy.
+Since this projection acts on the state space of one or several subobjects, the projected states are similar to the subobject background previously described.

-Due to the subobjects' entanglement, the projection operators along with their eigenvalues, on which we project onto, depend on the remaining subobject degrees of freedom.
-The resulting state space is decomposed into "slices," each consisting of states of the effective field theory such that the lowest eigenvalue depending on these states has a given value.
-These slices are not orthogonal with each other, as the state-dependency of the eigenvalue implies that two different states correspond to different projection operators: the eigenvalues are not the eigenvalues of a single operator, but all of them are the minimum eigenvalues of a state-dependent set of operators.
+Due to the subobjects' entanglement, the space of lowest eigenvalues depends on the NPS degrees of freedom, that is on the states of the NPS.
+Then, for every state of the NPS, we obtain a projected space defined by the lowest eigenvalue of the operator.
+As the non projected state varies, so do the projected spaces.
+We can consider the resulting state-space defined as the union of all these projected spaces, which corresponds to some fibration above the space of non projected states.
+Then, we can consider a partition of the resulting state-space, decomposed into "slices," each of them consisting of states of this fibration such that the lowest eigenvalue for these states has a given value.
+These slices are not orthogonal with each other, as the state-dependency of the eigenvalue implies that two different states correspond to different operators: the eigenvalues are not the eigenvalues of a single operator, but all of them are the minimum eigenvalues of a state-dependent set of operators.